signalfx/signalfx-agent/docs/quick-install.md

 <summary>Windows</summary>
 <br>

-For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.
+<p>For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.</p>

-<p>If you are reading this document directly from the *Integrations* page, then simply copy and paste the following code into your command line.
+**If you are reading this document directly from the Integrations page,** then simply copy and paste the following code into your command line.
 (The code within the tile is already populated with your *realm* and your organization's *access token*.)</p>

 ```sh
 & {Set-ExecutionPolicy Bypass -Scope Process -Force; $script = ((New-Object System.Net.WebClient).DownloadString('https://dl.signalfx.com/signalfx-agent.ps1')); $params = @{access_token = "YOUR_SIGNALFX_API_TOKEN"};;